xqwen/fastenloc/README.md

 1. Summarize and prepare input from fine-mapping analysis of eQTL data
 2. Summarize and prepare input from fine-mapping analysis of GWAS data
-3. Run fastenloc
+3. Run fastENLOC

 We distribute pre-computed eQTL annotations from GTEx (v8) data.
-In the simplest case, the required GWAS PIPs can be computed from single-SNP association summary-statistics (e.g., z-scores and p-values) using [``torus``](https://github.com/xqwen/torus/)
+In the simplest case, the required GWAS PIPs can be computed from single-SNP association summary-statistics (e.g., z-scores and p-values) using [``torus``](https://github.com/xqwen/torus/).
+For better accuracy and improved statistical power, both molecular and complex-trait phenotypes should be fine-mapped using individual-level data.

 ## GTEx v8 multi-tissue eQTL annotations for fastENLOC